 4 Tricks for Using Hooks in Scrabble and Words With Friends

 The simplest, and sometimes the best, hooks in a Scrabble or Words With Friends game are the classics.
-Playing a simple -ER, -ED or the all-powerful -S are how to win the game.
-Words that start with S are especially powerful, letting you score all your opponent’s letters and a handful of your own in one fell swoop.
+Playing the all-powerful S at the end of a word is one of the most reliable ways to steal a win.
+Words that end with S are especially powerful, letting you score all your opponent’s letters and a handful of your own in one fell swoop.

 Say that your opponent got lucky and managed to turn “quit” on the board into “quitter.”
 If you hook an S to the end of that word, you create “quitters.”
 That one letter will net you 17 points in Scrabble and 18 points in Words With Friends.
 Plus, use that S to form another word in the other direction and you’ll earn points for both words.

 Another excellent way to use hooks is to have a strong command of your vocabulary.
 Adding an S to the end of a word isn’t the only way to score points off your opponent’s hard work.
 Being clever by adding a vowel or a new consonant (aside from S) to a word to make a new one is a great way to boost your confidence during a game.